Austin Kleon

-Early life
+Early life and education

 On June 16, 1983, Kleon was born in Circleville, Ohio, United States.
-Kleon's father was an associate professor at Ohio State University.
-Kleon's mother was a school counsellor and later a school principal.
+His father was an associate professor at Ohio State University while his mother was a school counsellor and later a school principal.
 Kleon has two half brothers and a step sister.
-Kleon graduated as a valedictorian in high school.
+He graduated as a valedictorian in high school.
+Thereafter, he attended Miami University in Ohio.

-Education

-Kleon attended Miami University in Ohio.

 Career

 Kleon started his career in a public library in Cleveland, Ohio.
 While working in a library, Kleon became a blogger and posted his poems.
 Kleon also taught library users how to use computers.
 Kleon taught himself HTML and CSS.
 In Austin, Texas, Kleon became a web designer for the law school at University of Texas.

-Kleon published his poems as Newspaper Blackout.

-After Kleon's first book was published, he became a copywriter for Spring box, a digital ad agency.
+After Kleon's first book, Newspaper Blackout, was published in 2010, he became a copywriter for Spring box, a digital ad agency.

 Kleon's work has been translated into over a dozen languages and featured on major media.

-Kleon publishes a weekly newsletter to 70,000+ subscribers.
+He publishes a weekly newsletter to about 300,000 subscribers.

-Personal life
+Personal life and influences

-Kleon lives in Austin, Texas with his family.
+Kleon lives in Austin, Texas, with his family.

+Returning inspirations to his blog are Lynda Barry and Rob Walker.

+A notable interest of his lies in library tourism, often imploring his readers to seek out a library card and check out the wide-variety of free offerings available at local institutions.